baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 - `note` : Add a presenter note block.
 - `cols` : Add  a slide with two columns equal in size, using [this feature](https://docs.asciidoctor.org/reveal.js-converter/latest/converter/syntax/layout/#columns-layout).
 - `cols-subh` : Add  a slide with a subheading and two columns beneath.

+## Know issues

+- If you're in that weird tiny minority using accented characters, the search inside slides will work very unpredictably.
+Hé oui.
+Sorry about that.
+- Some overlap issues with big pictures.